Black Friday → 40% OFF Annual Plans

 Example of how to introduce yourself to a new team.

-This introductory email to a new team by The Muse shows you a perfect example of how to introduce yourself to the team you’ll be working with.
+This introductory email to a new team by The Muse shows you how to introduce yourself to the team you’ll be working with.
 It’s short and friendly and sets up a CTA to get to know each other.

 Learn from it: